Protecting Your Liver Health: Understanding Liver Cancer, Prevention and Early Screening

 Health is one of life’s greatest assets.
 Protecting your liver health starts with avoiding risk factors, attending regular check-ups, and taking proactive steps for yourself and your loved ones.

 Early screening remains key to overcoming liver cancer.
-If you or your family members belong to a high-risk group, consult a doctor to develop a personalised screening plan.
-Scientific understanding, early detection, and proactive prevention remain the most effective ways to combat liver cancer.
+If you or your family members belong to a high-risk group, it is imperative that you consult a doctor to develop a personalised screening plan.
+Early detection, and proactive prevention remain the most effective ways to combat liver cancer.

-Think you may be at higher risk of liver cancer, or are you seeking a second opinion on treatment?
-Our specialist, Dr Wong Lin LeeConsultant Gastroenterologist & Hepatologist, can guide you on screening and next steps.
+Think you may be at higher risk of liver cancer, or seeking a second opinion on treatment?
+Our specialist, Dr Wong Lin LeeConsultant Gastroenterologist & Hepatologist, can guide you on the appropriate screening and the next steps in care.

 dr-wong-lin-lee